genidma/teatime-accessibility/README.md

 This script will:
 1. Create a virtual environment with access to system packages (if one doesn't already exist)
 2. Install all required dependencies
-3. Create a desktop entry for easy access in the Utilities section of your application menu
-4. Optionally create a desktop shortcut/icon for quick access
+3. Will provide you with an option and if you would like for an icon on the desktop to be created for this application
-5. Make the launcher script executable

-The install script will also prompt you to install system dependencies if needed.
+Note 01: You might have to make the install.sh script itself executable with: chmod u+x install.sh (on your terminal) Note 02: The install script will also prompt you to install system dependencies if needed.

 ### Manual Installation
 If you prefer to install manually: